PhD and ECR Workshop

 2022

 The 2022 workshop for PhD scholars and ECRs was held online prior to the CAUTHE 2022 on Monday 7 February.
-The program included:
+For more see CAUTHE 2022 PhD/ECR Workshop.

 2021

-- Panel Session “Back to basics: How to get the most out of your PhD”.
+• Panel Session “Back to basics: How to get the most out of your PhD”.
 A panel of early career, mid-career and senior academics discussed the role of five significant components of academic life: research, teaching, and service, in terms of enhancing the PhD/ECR experience.
 More about the session | View Short bios

-- Break-out mentoring workshop with senior academics Delegates were matched by research areas, stages of research careers and/or similar methodologies in small groups with two senior academics to discuss CVs and aspects of their research.
+• Break-out mentoring workshop with senior academics.
+Delegates were matched by research areas, stages of research careers and/or similar methodologies in small groups with two senior academics to discuss CVs and aspects of their research.

-- Mindfulness e-workshop.
+• Mindfulness e-workshop.
 In this workshop, presented by Peter from Business is Bliss, participants were given the chance to unwind, have fun, engage and experience mindfulness through gaining a repertoire of techniques.
 They learned a number of simple take away every day practical techniques to use at work or home and participated in a practical e-mindfulness session.
 There was an opportunity to interact with colleagues and discuss strategies which enhance their mindfulness.

-Download 2021 PhD and ECR workshop flyer
+Download 2021 PhD/ECR workshop flyer

 2020